pouryany/PanomiR/README.md

 in the last section.
 In order to this, you would need a reference table of miRNA-Pathway association score (enrichment).
 We recommend using a customized miRNA-Pathway association table, tailored to your experimental data.
-Here, we provide a pre-processed table for LIHC table and in the next section, we will explain how to generate the customized tables.
+This section provides an overview of prioritization process.
+Readers interested in knowing more about the technical details of PanomiR are refered to accompaniying publication (Work under preparation).

+### Enrichment reference

+Here, we provide a preprocessed small example table of miRNA-pathway enrichment in `miniTestsPanomiR$miniEnrich` object.
+This table contains enrichment analysis results using Fisher’s Exact Test between MSigDB pathways and TargetScan miRNA targets.
+The individual components are accessible via `data(msigdb_c2)` and `data(targetScan_03)` (Agarwal et al. 2015; Liberzon et al. 2011).
+This example table is contains only a full subset of the full pairwise enrichment.
+You can refer to [section 5](#geneset) of this manual on how to create full tables and how to customize them to your specific gene expression data.

+### Generating targeting scores

+PanomiR generates a score for individual miRNAs targeting a group of pathways.
+These scores are generated based on the reference enrichment table.
+We are interested in knowing to what extent each miRNA targets pathway clusters identified in the last step (see previous section).
+PanomiR constructs a null distribution of this targeting score for each miRNA.
+The significance of observed scores from a given group of pathways (clusters in this case) is contrasted against the null distribution to generate a targeting p-value.
+These p-values are used to rank miRNAs per cluster.

+### Sampling parameter

+The above described process requires repeated sampling to empirically obtain the null distribution.
+The argument `sampRate` denotes the number of repeats in the process.
 Note that in the example below, we use a sampling rate of 50, the recommended rate is between 500-1000.
 Also, we set the saveSampling argument to FALSE.
+This argument, if set TRUE, ensures that the null distribution is obtain only once.
 This argument should be set to TRUE if you wish to save your sampling and check for different outputs from the clustering algorithms or pathway thresholds.

 ``` r
 set.seed(1)